ArnoldDP/ARSE/README.md

 Welcome to A.R.S.E. or Arnold's Requiem of Sensual Experiences

-The one and only Requiem list featuring OStim :^) (for now)
+The one and only Requiem list featuring OStim (for now)

 This is a semi-lightweight and gameplay focused list designed to be engaging every step of the way.
-Nearly every single thing has been overhauled and given more depth, even sleeping.
+Everything from combat to sleeping has been overhauled and given more depth.

 ## FAQ
 <details open>
 <summary></summary>
 <br>

+>My performance is bad, is there anything I can do?

+¯\_(ツ)_/¯

+I'm working on a few things like custom occlusion, but unless you're very good at modding, there's not much you can do other than wait or upgrade your PC

 >This list is hard, can I decrease the difficulty?